 1. Use an ad-blockerMalvertising campaigns are on the rise, and ad sites are typically infiltrated first to deliver ransomware to unsuspecting users.

 2. Use the Google Chrome Browser

 Among browsers, Google Chrome has a higher degree of focus on security, and more importantly, contains an implementation of Flash that is highly restrictive.

 3. Phishing – Look closely at the URL from any email for special characters, numbers, etc.

 In many cases, what looks like a message or URL from YourBank is not a YourBank site.
 If your financial institution, or a site that you have an account with, sends you a ‘password reset’ email, log in to the bank directly instead of clicking on the link in the email.
 We have seen phishing become increasingly sophisticated, so this extra step is important.

 4. Disable or uninstall Flash

-Flash is known to carry dangerous malware payloads.
+Flash is known to carry dangerous malware attack payloads.
 Users don’t often need Flash and most sites have switched to HTML5 video.